Top 7 Crazy and Unusual Bonsai Trees

 • pinterest

 Yamasaki has a collection of 53 bonsais.
 It includes the now 390-year-old white pine bonsai tree.
-But Nippon Bonsai Association gave it to the United States.
+But the Nippon Bonsai Association gave it to the United States.
 It was a gift for its bicentennial celebration in 1976.

 Crazy and Unusual Bonsai Trees